peteradrichem/Xul/docs/xp.rst

 Print result's XPath
 --------------------
 Use the ``--result-xpath`` option to print the XPath expression of each result element.
-The result XPath expression will have an absolute location path.
+Each XPath expression will have an absolute location path.

 .. sourcecode:: bash

    xp --result-xpath --xpath="//title" file.xml

-If the result is a text or attribute node ``xp`` will print the XPath expression of the parent element.
+If a result is a text or attribute node ``xp`` will print the parent element's XPath expression.

 .. sourcecode:: bash